Most Retirees Are Making This 401(k) Mistake: Draining Taxable Accounts First

 © kate_sept2004 / E+ via Getty Images

-Financial planner Julia Lembcke laid it out plainly on a recent episode of Thoughtful Money with Adam Taggart: most retirees have their retirement savings backwards.
-“What I see most of the time is that the pre-tax accounts, whether they’re 401(k)s or IRAs, self-employment retirement accounts, that they’re the dominating share of the tax type.”
-Her typical client holds 60% to 70% in pre-tax accounts, 20% in taxable brokerage, and 10% or less in Roth.
+On a recent episode of Thoughtful Money with Adam Taggart, financial planner Julia Lembcke described what she sees across most retiree balance sheets: “What I see most of the time is that the pre-tax accounts, whether they’re 401(k)s or IRAs, self-employment retirement accounts, that they’re the dominating share of the tax type.”
+Her typical client breakdown runs 60-70% in pre-tax accounts, 20% in after-tax, and 10% or less in Roth accounts.
 In the worst cases, “the pretax is 90% or more of a person’s net worth, and that’s going to create a big issue, especially if you’re maybe a higher spender and especially when RMDs are due.”

-The problem is not the balance.
-The problem is the order in which retirees spend it down.
-Conventional wisdom says drain your taxable accounts first, then your traditional IRA, then your Roth.
-That sequence is tax poison.
-Every dollar pulled from a traditional 401(k) or IRA counts as ordinary income.
-Pull too much in one year and you jump into a higher bracket, trigger Medicare IRMAA surcharges, lose access to the 0% capital gains rate on brokerage assets, and potentially face the 3.8% Net Investment Income Tax.
-The math is uglier than most people realize, and the window to fix it closes fast.
+The stakes are concrete.
+Every dollar in a traditional 401(k) or IRA is taxed as ordinary income on withdrawal.
+Pull too much in a single year and you push yourself into a higher bracket, trigger Medicare IRMAA surcharges, lose the 0% capital gains rate on brokerage assets, and potentially owe the 3.8% Net Investment Income Tax.
+The math is uglier than most retirees realize.

-Lembcke’s central point is arithmetic: “the way that they withdraw those funds, the sequence with which they withdraw the funds, has a huge impact on their total lifetime taxes.”
+Lembcke’s point that “the way that they withdraw those funds, the sequence with which they withdraw the funds, has a huge impact on their total lifetime taxes” is arithmetic, plain and simple.

-The smarter sequence blends sources from day one.
-From 62 to 70, pull $40,000 from the IRA (staying in the 12% bracket) and $60,000 from the brokerage.
-Simultaneously convert another $30,000 to $50,000 per year to Roth, filling up the 12% or lower 22% brackets before RMDs start.
-By 73, the traditional IRA balance is materially lower.
-RMDs stay manageable.
-Lifetime tax drag drops by six figures for a household of this size, and the portfolio retains more flexibility to absorb market downturns or unexpected expenses.
+The smarter sequence blends withdrawals.
+From 62 to 70, the couple pulls $40,000 from the IRA and $60,000 from the brokerage each year.
+The IRA piece sits inside the 12% bracket.
+Simultaneously, they convert another $30,000 to $50,000 a year to Roth, filling up the 12% and lower 22% bands.
+By the time RMDs arrive, the traditional IRA balance is materially smaller, required withdrawals are manageable, and lifetime tax drag drops by six figures for a household this size.

-Lembcke is direct about the constraint: “The reality is you don’t have enough cash on the side to do significant conversions” when 90% of assets sit in pre-tax accounts.
-You need liquid taxable cash to pay the conversion tax bill.
-Paying the tax from the IRA itself defeats most of the benefit.
+Lembcke’s honest caveat applies here: “The reality is you don’t have enough cash on the side to do significant conversions” when 90% of assets are pre-tax.
+You need taxable cash to pay the conversion tax bill, or you erode most of the benefit.

 What to do now

-1. Calculate your pre-tax share.
-Add every traditional 401(k), traditional IRA, and self-employment retirement account.
+1. Pull your most recent statements and calculate your pre-tax share.
+Add traditional 401(k), traditional IRA, and self-employment retirement accounts.
 Divide by total investable net worth.
-If the result exceeds 70%, you have a sequencing problem that compounds every year you delay.
+If that share exceeds 70%, you have a sequencing problem worth solving now.

-3. Model two scenarios.
-Run one assuming you defer the IRA until 73 and one assuming you blend withdrawals plus annual conversions starting immediately.
-Use SSA.gov for Social Security projections and any RMD calculator for the traditional IRA.
-Compare the projected RMD at 73 under each path.
+3. Model two scenarios at SSA.gov and on an RMD calculator.
+Run one assuming you defer the IRA until your RMD age (73 if born before 1960, 75 if born in 1960 or later) and one assuming you blend withdrawals plus annual conversions starting now.
+Compare the projected required withdrawals under each path.

-Taggart summarized the core insight on the podcast: “If you plan your withdrawal sequence well, you end up being able to save on taxes and have more money left over.”
+As Adam Taggart put it on the podcast: “If you plan your withdrawal sequence well, you end up being able to save on taxes and have more money left over.”
 The sequence is the strategy.
-The conventional rule costs tens of thousands of dollars in unnecessary taxes, and the longer you wait to fix it, the fewer options remain.
-Pick wrong and the IRS claims a larger share of the portfolio you spent forty years building.
+Pick wrong and the IRS collects a much larger share of the portfolio you spent forty years building.

 Photo of Danielle Liverance